 Mission: Impossible - The Final Reckoning

 Tom Cruise's final turn as Ethan Hunt is, by any reasonable measure, a triumph of old-school filmmaking values.
-The Final Reckoning is a film about a man who refuses to let the world be destroyed, and who rallies a loyal team of friends to help him do it.
+The Final Reckoning is a film about a man who refuses to let the world be destroyed and who rallies a loyal team of friends to help him do it.
 No lectures.…

-For conservative audiences, this is one of the safest blockbuster bets of 2025.
-It celebrates individual responsibility, loyalty, sacrifice, competence over credentials, and the idea that good people doing brave things can actually save the world.
+The resolution is bittersweet and earned.
+A hero who did his job, lost friends along the way, and kept going.
+No ironic deconstruction.
+No revisionist reframing.
+For conservative audiences, this is one of the safest blockbuster bets of 2025: individual responsibility, loyalty, sacrifice, competence over credentials, and the idea that good people doing brave things can actually save the world.

 Formula: Weighted Score = Severity × Authenticity Multiplier × Centrality Multiplier